 Both Clamwin and Clamd need to be at the same version. (eg both at v0.99 or whatever is available at the time).
 When a new version of Clamwin is released, and the Clamd equivalent version is also available to match, then the following upgrade procedure should be followed:

 2, type "net stop clamd" (this stops the Clamd service)

 3, type "sc delete clamd" (this deletes the existing clamd service)

 4, run the install of the latest Clamwin over the top of current installation and reboot if prompted.

 TIP: As you are upgrading you may wish to download the program only without the database signatures (8MB instead of 120MB).
 You can obtain this (and the full included version) from its development page (look for the clamwin-0.9x.x-setup-nodb.exe version) at https://sourceforge.net/projects/clamwin/files/clamwin/

 5, Copy over the new Clamd.exe (only) from the http://oss.netfarm.it/clamav/ site (as per installation instructions above in "PROCEDURE" (2) and (3) )

 6, Run the "Clamd --install" command (as per instructions above)

-7, reset (modify the startup options etc) and restart the Clamd service and re-enable Antivirus in HMS and test (as per instructions above)
+7, reset the service (modify the startup options etc) and restart the Clamd service and re-enable Antivirus in HMS and test (as per instructions above)